 This is a rather uncommon form of kidney stone.
 It occurs in patients with Cystinuria disease.
 In this disease, patients lose too much amount of Cystine amino acid via urine.
 Hence, these patients may develop Cystine stones.
 It is a hereditary cause.

-In the conclusion, we should always try to avoid or prevent the formation of kidney stones.
+In the conclusion, we should always try to avoid or prevent the formation of causes kidney stones.
 You can follow the diet and drink enough water.
 Also, you can do some regular exercise and Yoga.